prasad-chavan1/Health-Care-System-StreamLit/README.md

 # Healthcare-Information-Management-System

-__Healthcare Information Management System (HIMS)__ is an application created as a DBMS project for one of our institute's courses on database management systems.
-The __HIMS__ application can be used by hospitals, clinics and healthcare centres to manage data/records for patients, doctors, prescriptions, medical tests and various departments within the healthcare facility.
-Besides the basic DBMS functionalities such as addition, deletion, update and search, other useful features are also present in this application.

 The application uses [__sqlite3__](https://docs.python.org/3/library/sqlite3.html) module for database management purposes, [__streamlit__](https://www.streamlit.io/) to create the user interface and make the application work, and [__pandas__](https://pandas.pydata.org/) to facilitate working with the data.

 ### Requirements